 It’s a familiar story, yet with a fresh spin.
 Cavalry westerns had become the forte of John Ford, who would end up making five of them.
 Horse soldiers figure strongly in at least two other Ford westerns.
 This MGM film has much the same subject matter but a different feeling.
 Escape from Fort Bravo doesn’t come off like a recruiting film for the U.S. Army.
 MGM’s music arrangers give a contemporary tilt to a cavalry marching song.
 Images of the troop riding through giant stone canyons aren’t composed in a reverent manner, as if the rock formations were a giant church-landscape.
 No, Robert Surtees’ glorious color images are often picture-postcard pretty: they almost say, ‘this is 1953, America, you live in a beautiful country.
 Get out there and see it in your new Chevrolet.’

 John Ford’s cavalry westerns took place immediately after the War Between the States.
 They commonly made sentimental gestures to the Confederacy, through ex- rebel officers now serving for the Union in far-flung Arizona.
 At least one recent non-Ford B&W western set during the war had confected the idea of Union warders and Confederate prisoners banding together to fight Indians, out in the western desert.
 Robert Wise’s Two Flags West (1950) forces enemies Joseph Cotten and Jeff Chandler to fight on the same side.
-Warfare isn’t simple any more; a separate peace is arranged where gray will fight with blue, as long as the enemy isn’t Confederate.
+Warfare isn’t simple any more; a separate peace is arranged where gray will fight alongside blue, as long as the enemy isn’t Confederate.
 The question is, can a divided American once again find unity?
-History pretty much tells to throw in the towel on that one.
+History pretty much tells us to throw in the towel on that one.

 Escape from Fort Bravo dispenses with the national unity politics in favor of a straight escape caper — a genre that director John Sturges would make the peak of his career ten years later.